ilinovom/summary-tasks-bot/README.md

 * `/my_topics` – show your selected info types and categories.
 * `/stop` – stop receiving updates.

-User settings are stored in a JSON file specified via the `SETTINGS_FILE` environment variable.
+User settings are stored in a Postgres database specified via the `DATABASE_URL` environment variable.

 ### Running